 Theme

-Learn to customize Nuxt UI components using Tailwind CSS v4 and the Tailwind Variants API.
+Learn how to customize Nuxt UI components using Tailwind CSS v4, CSS variables and the Tailwind Variants API for powerful and flexible theming.

 Tailwind CSS